 Seminars and Meetings

-The Department of Molecular Genetics and Microbiology Annual Retreat was scheduled for Saturday, September 22, 2012 in the Schiciano Auditorium in CIEMAS.
-Scientific talks were held from 9:00a.m. to 5:00p.m. followed by a social hour.
+The Department of Molecular Genetics and Microbiology Annual Retreat is scheduled for Friday, September 5 to Sunday, September 7, 2014 at the Blockade Runner Beach Resort in Wrightsville Beach, NC.
 This annual event offers the opportunity for students, post-doctoral fellows, research assistants, and faculty members to engage in collaborative discussions as well as showcase current scholarship and research.

-For further information, please contact Susan Wiley, Business Manager, at 684-3404 or email@example.com.
+For further information, please contact Annette Kennett at 613-8636 or firstname.lastname@example.org.

 The Department of Molecular Genetics and Microbiology has combined with the University Program in Cell and Molecular Biology as well as the Department of Cell Biology to create a seminar series we refer to as the "Thursday Series."
 These seminars are held each Thursday from 12:30-1:30pm in Room 147, Nanaline Duke Building.
 The MGM portion of the Thursday Series is coordinated by: